shichiro-nakahara/docs/CONTRIBUTING.md

 # Contributing to the docs

-Thanks for considering contributing to the Aztec documentation site!
+Thanks for considering contributing to the PolyAztec documentation site!
 This document contains a set of guidelines for contributing to the documentation.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 All contributors and participants will follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 This site is built using docusaurus.
-If you have questions
+If you have questions...

 ## I have question

 This repo is not for asking general questions, so don't open issues with questions.

-If you have a question about Aztec, consult the live documentation site at [https://docs.aztec.network](https://docs.aztec.network), or join the [Discord server](https://discord.gg/ctGpCgkBFt) and ask the community.
+If you have a question about PolyAztec, consult the live documentation site at [https://docs.polyaztec.xyz](https://docs.polyaztec.xyz), or ask on [Twitter](https://twitter.com/poly_aztec).

-If you have a question about contributing to the docs, post in the [Discussions](https://github.com/AztecProtocol/docs/discussions) tab.
+If you have a question about contributing to the docs, post in the [Discussions](https://github.com/shichiro-nakahara/docs/discussions) tab.

 ## Docusaurus